Leody Taveras Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- Taveras is hitting .262 with five doubles, a triple, a home run and six walks.
+- Taveras has five doubles, a triple, a home run and seven walks while batting .262.

-- Taveras has reached base via a hit in nine games this season (of 18 played), and had multiple hits in four of those games.
+- Taveras has picked up a hit in 52.6% of his 19 games this year, with more than one hit in 21.1% of those games.

-- He has gone deep in one of 18 games, and in 1.5% of his plate appearances.
+- He has hit a long ball in one of 19 games, and in 1.4% of his plate appearances.

-- Taveras has driven in a run in four games this year (22.2%), including two games with multiple runs batted in.
+- In four games this year (21.1%), Taveras has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.